 1. Adds Variety to Your Workout

-Adding additional weight to your workout allows you to Dick’s Pro Tips “Weighted Vest Tips” View Source throughout your session.
+Adding additional weight to your workout allows you to increase the resistance needed to help activate muscle growth Dick’s Pro Tips “Weighted Vest Tips” View Source throughout your session.
 Plus, you can add or subtract weight to aid in pyramid sets (a group of sets that start with light weight and high reps, escalating to heavier weights and fewer reps) and drop sets (completing a set until failure, then lightening the load by 10% to 30% and repeating it).
 Plus, not having to exert energy on swapping heavy plates and free weights in and out may help you actually get some rest during your “rests.”

 2. May Help With Endurance, Strength, and Cardio Training

 Any activity you do with a weighted vest will be significantly harder than without.
 Even just a few added pounds can dramatically increase the intensity of your workout.
 This resistance forces your muscles to work harder, so they break down and grow back stronger.
 By adding extra weight during workouts—even with a light vest—you’ll not only build more muscle but notice a huge improvement in stamina and endurance when you exercise without the vest.